 }

-Listing 12-18: Adding functionality to see if the line contains the string in query
+Listing 12-18: Adding functionality to see whether the line contains the string in query

 Storing Matching Lines

-Finally, we need a way to store the lines that contain our query string.
+We also need a way to store the lines that contain our query string.
 For that, we can make a mutable vector before the for loop and call the push method to store a line in the vector.
 After the for loop, we return the vector, as shown in Listing 12-19:

-Filename: src/lib.rs
+src/lib.rs

 pub fn search<'a>(query: &str, contents: &'a str) -> Vec<&'a str> {